moryakovdv/iwxxmConverter/README.md

  - RMK sections are waiting for implementation

 ## Licensing
-The IwxxmConverter is distributed under The APACHE 2.0 License CRUX software as dependency is distrubuted under The CRUX License PH-Schematron as dependency is distributed under The APACHE 2.0 License
+The IwxxmConverter is distributed under The APACHE 2.0 License.
+CRUX software as dependency is distrubuted under The CRUX License.
+PH-Schematron as dependency is distributed under The APACHE 2.0 License.

 ## Contacts
 Dmitry Moryakov